 Other than that, I am a pretty normal opossum.
 Sesame had the biggest sweet tooth of anyone I ever met, and I was happy for him to eat all the desserts.
 I barely even like fruits!
 Maybe I'm not a normal opossum after all.
 I LOVE to eat expensive nuts — I like brazil nuts, macadamia nuts, pecan nuts, walnuts, and cashews especially.
 You can find me by the bulk nuts section of the market, waiting for any nuts that don't make it into the bags.
 I also love to eat mushrooms.
 I only eat the ones from the grocery store that are labeled "Safe for Consumption", but I search for wild mushrooms when I'm hiking!
 Every time I find one, I snap a picture and then I go home and sketch it.
 I am putting my findings together into a book called Starry's Mushroom Guide.
 It will be a coffee table book at Sesame's B&B so the wild babies can read it before they go out to have their own adventures in nature!

-Helping Wild Babies: If you or someone you know finds an injured opossum or has any concerns, please contact a local rehabber right away.
-They will know what to do to.
-Otherwise, you can join the bunches of opossum lovers who follow along the adventures of wild opossums in their yards and select unreleasables in their social media feeds!!
+Helping Wild Babies: If you or someone you know finds an injured opossum or has any concerns, please contact a local rehabber right away (Ahnow.org will help you find local rescues).
+They will know what to do to!
+And please join the bunches of opossum lovers who follow along the adventures of wild opossums in their yards and select unreleasables in their social media feeds!!
 The moral of our story is that you don't have to have an opossum in your home to have one in your heart.
-Sesame will always be with us in spirit, forever and ever, and I'll be here on Earth, carrying on the legacy Sesame started!
+Sesame will always be with us in spirit, forever and ever, and I (Starfish) will be here on Earth, carrying on the legacy Sesame started.

 Join us and follow our adventures on social media!